kimsniper/bmp280/examples/bgm220p_implementation/README.md

 ### Hardware Required

-To run this example, you should have one ESP32, ESP32-S or ESP32-C based development board as well as a BMP280.
+To run this example, you should have BGM220P as well as a BMP280.
 The BMP280 is an absolute barometric pressure sensor especially designed for mobile applications.
 The sensor module is housed in an extremely compact 8-pin metal-lid LGA package with a footprint of only 2.0 × 2.5 mm2 and 0.95 mm package height.
 Its small dimensions and its low power consumption of 2.7 µA @1Hz allow the implementation in battery driven devices such as mobile phones, GPS modules or watches..
 It is easy to operate via a simple I2C command, you can read the datasheet [here](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bmp280-ds001.pdf).

 #### Pin Assignment: